China's Great Wall Motor wins approval for BMW car plant

 BEIJING, Nov 22 (Reuters) - China's Great Wall Motor 601633.SS has gained domestic regulatory approval to build a factory in China together with BMW BMWG.DE, it said on Friday, paving the way for the German carmaker to develop and build a low-emission Mini.

-Since February 2018 BMW, which sells a little more than 2 million cars a year, and Chinese SUV manufacturer Great Wall, which sold around 1 million vehicles last year, have tried to share the costs of building a low-cost electric vehicle on a joint platform to be used by both brands, but the project ran into regulatory hurdles.
+Since February 2018 BMW, which sells a little more than 2 million cars a year, and Chinese SUV manufacturer Great Wall, which has annual sales of 460,000 vehicles, have tried to build a low-cost electric vehicle on a joint platform to be used by both brands, but the project ran into regulatory hurdles.

 The project, with total investment of 5.1 billion yuan ($724.4 million), will have annual capacity of 160,000 combustion engine cars for export, Great Wall said in a Shanghai Stock Exchange filing.